Flookburgh

-Flookburgh is an ancient village on the Cartmel peninsula in Cumbria, England, until 1974 part of Lancashire.
-Being close to Morecambe Bay, cockle and shrimp fishing plays a big part in village life.
+Flookburgh is an ancient village on the Cartmel peninsula in Cumbria, England.
+Within the boundaries of the historic county of Lancashire and being close to Morecambe Bay, cockle and shrimp fishing plays a big part in village life.
+Flookburgh has a Haven Holidays site called Lakeland Leisure Park.

 Flookburgh is sometimes thought to derive its name from a flat fish, known as the Fluke, found in the area.
 (Many people in Flookburgh say, in fact, that Flookburgh wasn't named after the Fluke; the Fluke was named after the village.)
 However, it is far more likely that the name is Norse, an adaptation of 'Flugga's Town'.

 Location

-Flookburgh is located 3.2 mi away from the nearest town, Grange-Over-Sands.
+Flookburgh is located 3.2 mi away from the nearest town, Grange-over-Sands.

 Travelling by road, it is 16.8 mi to the south of Kendal, 11.7 mi to the east of Ulverston, 21.9 mi to the east of Barrow-in-Furness and 31.3 mi to the west of Lancaster.